-- The current system was established by the enactment of the Building Regulations (Northern Ireland) Order 1972, which was subsequently amended in 1978, before being replaced by the Building Regulations (Northern Ireland) Order 1979 (as amended 1990 and 2009).
+The current system was established by the enactment of the Building Regulations (Northern Ireland) Order 1972, which was subsequently amended in 1978, before being replaced by the Building Regulations (Northern Ireland) Order 1979 (as amended 1990 and 2009).
 This is the primary legislation.
+(Department of Finance, Northern Ireland, n.d.)
-(Department of Finance, Northern Ireland, n.d.) - The Department of Finance is responsible for the development and the implementation of policy and for legislation relating to the Building Regulations.
-(Department of Finance, Northern Ireland, n.d.) - The secondary legislation of the Building Regulations (Northern Ireland) 2012 sets requirements and standards for building that can reasonably be attained.

-Electrical Inspection Health and Safety Executive, BSI (re: battery charging)

-- The Electricity at Work Regulations 1989: This regulation requires that all electrical systems, equipment, and installations are maintained to prevent danger.
-This includes regular inspections to ensure that they are safe to use. - The Health and Safety at Work Act 1974: This regulation places a duty on employers to ensure the health and safety of their employees while at work.
-This includes providing a safe working environment, which requires electrical inspections to be carried out regularly. - The Management of Health and Safety at Work Regulations 1999: This regulation requires employers to assess and manage the risks associated with their work activities.
-This includes identifying and controlling risks associated with electrical systems and equipment, which require regular inspections. - The Provision and Use of Work Equipment Regulations 1998: This regulation requires that all work equipment, including electrical equipment, is suitable for its intended use and is maintained in a safe condition.
-This includes regular inspections to ensure that equipment is safe to use. - The Wiring Regulations (BS 7671:2018+A2:2022): This standard sets out the requirements for the design, installation, and maintenance of electrical systems in the UK.
-It requires that electrical installations are inspected and tested at regular intervals to ensure that they are safe to use.
+The Department of Finance is responsible for the development and the implementation of policy and for legislation relating to the Building Regulations.
+(Department of Finance, Northern Ireland, n.d.)
+The secondary legislation of the Building Regulations (Northern Ireland) 2012 sets requirements and standards for building that can reasonably be attained.
+Fire Safety: England & Wales, Ministry of Housing, The Regulatory Reform (Fire Safety) Order 2005 (FSO) is the main piece of legislation governing fire safety in buildings in England and Wales.
+Communities & Local Government Section 156 of the Building Safety Act 2022 amended the FSO to include additional duties for Responsible Persons.
+The Fire Safety (England) Regulations 2022 includes additional responsibilities in the case of high-rise blocks of flats in England only Fire Safety: Scotland, Scottish Government The Fire (Scotland) Act 2005 and the Fire Safety (Scotland) Regulations 2006 place responsibilities on employers and any other person(s) with control of premises (dutyholders) to assess the risk of harm from fire and to put in place appropriate fire safety measures.
+Further guidance is provided in a series of documents Fire Safety: Northern Ireland The Fire and Rescue Services (Northern Ireland) Order 2006 and The Fire Safety Regulations (Northern Ireland) 2010, set out the important duties that employers and those responsible for remises must fulfil and continue to maintain Health and Safety: Health and Safety Executive The Health and Safety at Work etc Act 1974: is the primary piece of legislation covering occupational health and safety in Great Britain.
+This regulation places a duty on employers to ensure the health and safety of their employees while at work.
+This includes providing a safe working environment.
+Electrical Inspection Health and Safety Executive, BSI (re: battery charging) The Electricity at Work Regulations 1989: This regulation requires that all electrical systems, equipment, and installations are maintained to prevent danger.
+This includes regular inspections to ensure that they are safe to use.
+The Health and Safety at Work Act 1974: This regulation places a duty on employers to ensure the health and safety of their employees while at work.
+This includes providing a safe working environment, which requires electrical inspections to be carried out regularly.
+The Management of Health and Safety at Work Regulations 1999: This regulation requires employers to assess and manage the risks associated with their work activities.
+This includes identifying and controlling risks associated with electrical systems and equipment, which require regular inspections.
+The Provision and Use of Work Equipment Regulations 1998: This regulation requires that all work equipment, including electrical equipment, is suitable for its intended use and is maintained in a safe condition.
+This includes regular inspections to ensure that equipment is safe to use.
+The Wiring Regulations (BS 7671:2018+A2:2022): This standard sets out the requirements for the design, installation, and maintenance of electrical systems in the UK.
+It requires that electrical installations are inspected and tested at regular intervals to ensure that they are safe to

-Electronic Communications: The United Nations, The UK Government, Ofcom
+Electronic Communications: The United Nations, The UK Government, Ofcom the Communications Act 2003 and the Wireless Telegraphy Act 2006